Jaci Velasquez

 Velasquez has sold almost three million albums in the US, recorded three Platinum and three Gold albums, and recorded 16 singles that hit No. 1 plus six more that entered the top 10.
-She received a Latin Billboard Music Award in 2002 for her album "Mi Corazón", eight Dove Awards, including Best New Artist and Female Vocalist of the Year, as well as three Grammy nominations, and an American Music Award nomination in the category of "Favorite Latin Artist" in 2002.
+She received a Latin Billboard Music Award in 2002 for her album Mi Corazón, eight Dove Awards, including Best New Artist and Female Vocalist of the Year, as well as three Grammy nominations, and an American Music Award nomination in the category of "Favorite Latin Artist" in 2002.

-Since late 2010, Velasquez has co-hosted a morning radio show with Doug Griffin.
+From 2010 to 2016, Velasquez co-hosted “The Family-Friendly Morning Show”, a syndicated morning radio program with Doug Griffin.

 Biography

-Early life
+Early life and early music career

-Velasquez was born in Houston, Texas.
-She is of Mexican descent.
+Velasquez was born in Houston and is of Mexican, Spanish, Arab, Scottish, French, and Jewish descent.
 She grew up in an evangelical church where her parents were both singers and pastors.
-Although she had described herself as a "non-denominational", she later stated in an interview with Morris Cerullo that "you're talking to an Assemblies of God's girl".
+Although she has described herself as a "non-denominational" Christian, she later said in an interview with Morris Cerullo, "you're talking to an Assemblies of God's girl".

-At the age of nine, she began traveling with her father, who by that time was a full-time singing evangelist.
-She began by singing backup, then later sang solo, releasing three independent records.
+At the age of 9, she began traveling with her father, who by that time was a full-time singing evangelist.
+She began by singing backup and then later sang solo, releasing three independent records between 1988 and 1992: My Favorite Songs, Help Me, and Keep the Fire Burning.
 It was while on the road that she was discovered by a representative of Myrrh Records.

-Music career
+Breakthrough music career

-Velasquez released her national debut album Heavenly Place on May 13, 1996; five of its songs became No. 1 hits.
-The album was later certified Platinum.
-Velasquez has been distinguished as the fastest selling solo debut recording artist in her genre and the first solo artist in Christian music history to reach gold status with a debut album.
-She has since released seven more English-language albums, two of which were certified Gold.
+16-year-old Velasquez released her breakthrough album Heavenly Place on May 13, 1996; five of its songs became No. 1 hits.
+The album was later certified platinum.
+She was distinguished as the fastest selling solo debut recording artist in her genre and the first solo artist in Christian music history to reach gold status with a debut album.
+Since then she released seven more English-language albums, two of which were certified Gold.
 Five Latin albums garnishing amazing success with Llegar A Ti going double-platinum and Mi Corazón going platinum.
-She has produced sixteen No. 1 Christian radio hits and six other top-10 singles, and has won nine Dove awards, including New Artist of the Year and two Female Vocalist of the Year wins.
-Velasquez has also done ad campaigns for Pepsi, Target, Doritos, John Freida's Frizz-Ease hair products and Helzberg Diamonds.
+She produced sixteen No. 1 Christian radio hits and six other top-10 singles, and has won nine Dove awards, including New Artist of the Year and two Female Vocalist of the Year wins.
+Velasquez has also done ad campaigns for Pepsi, Target, Doritos, John Freida's Frizz-Ease hair products, and Helzberg Diamonds.